 For carrot baby food, take a pound of whole carrots and wash them well and chop them into 2-inch pieces or grab a bag of frozen carrots.
 Put them in a pan with about ¼ cup water and cook until they are fork tender.
-Then follow the making baby food procedures above.
+Then blend.

 For apple, peach, pear, banana and mango baby food first peel the fruit well, then chop into large pieces removing the pits or seeds.
 Toss them straight into the blender and follow the making baby food procedures.
 There’s no need to cook these.
 Eating raw foods is good for all of us.

 For potato or sweet potato baby food, peel and chop potatoes into chunks.
 Then cover with water in a pan.
 Cook until fork tender and then drain.
 Follow making baby food procedures.
 You can also bake the potatoes whole and then blend them.

 For green bean baby food, take fresh or frozen green beans and place them in a pan with about a cup of water.
 If using fresh, wash well and make sure to remove stems.
 Cook green beans until fork tender, drain and blend.

 For spinach baby food, wash spinach well and put in a pan with ½ cup water.
 Cook until all spinach is wilted down.
 You can also use a thawed package of frozen spinach.
 Toss in the blender and blend.

 For avocado baby food, cut avocados and remove pit.
 Scoop flesh straight into the blender and blend.

 For rice or oatmeal baby food, take the whole, dry brown rice or old-fashioned oats and grind them in a blender, food processor or even spice grinder until they are a powder.